PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_searchrule.md

 <br/>

-In this section we present a workflow example for bulk change apply Security Profile group to all allowed security rules in a PAN-OS configuraiton.
+In this section we present a workflow example for filter security rules that contain specific subnet in a PAN-OS configuraiton.

 Below flowhart demo the workflow and the related API calls in each of the steps: